bckspc/thesubdbsharp/README.md

-# thesubdbsharp
+# TheSubDBSharp
-Implementation of a rest client for using thesubdb api
+Implementation of a rest client for using thesubdb api (http://thesubdb.com/)